 '''

 $ cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s 3.6.2 -n 4.2.3 [-y] # -y if no interactive mode is
+#./vim_upgrade_orchestrator.py -i connected -s 3.6.6 -n 4.4.3 [-y] # -y if no interactive mode is required

-required

 '''

-- As the upgrade takes more than 6 hours, execute the upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node.
+- As the upgrade takes more than 6 hours, execute the upgrade from the KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support.

-Do not perform any pod operation after upgrading to 3.6.2 or in 3.6.2 that alters the state of the pod until the following steps are completed.
+After this completes, do not perform any pod operations that alter the state of the pod until the following steps are completed.
 Examples of pod operations that alter the state of the pod include: add compute, remove compute, add storage, remove storage, replace controller, regenerate secrets, reconfigure, update, rollback, and commit.

-- 7. Copy the management node backup taken as part of the upgrade in Step 6, to a remote server. - 8.
-Restore the management node using the backup.

-9. Plan on VNF downtime to complete leap upgrade on compute nodes via --finish_upgrade_with_reboot option provided in vim_upgrade_orchestrat or.py:
+- 7. A management node backup was created automatically as part of the upgrade in Step 6.
+Copy that management node backup to a remote - 8.
+Install the management node from the 4.4.3 iso and then restore the management node using the backup. - 9.
+Plan on VNF downtime to complete leapp upgrade on compute nodes via --finish_upgrade_with_reboot option provided in vim_upgrade_orchestra tor.py.
+Take the same vim_upgrade_orchestrator.py command line as was used in Step 6, and append --finish_upgrade_with_reboot followed by a comma-separated list of compute nodes enclosed in quotation marks.
+For example:

 '''

 $ cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s 3.6.2 -n 4.2.3 --finish_upgrade_with_reboot <", separated
+#./vim_upgrade_orchestrator.py -i connected -s 3.6.6 -n 4.4.3 --finish_upgrade_with_reboot "compute-1,

-compute nodes in quotes"> [-y] # -y if no interactive mode

-is required
+compute-2"

 '''

-- 10. For pods getting upgraded from Cisco VIM 3.x, Ceph volume continues to run in simple mode.
+- 10. For pods getting upgraded from Cisco VIM 3.4.x, Ceph volume continues to run in simple mode.
 Migrate the Ceph volume type to LVM. - a.
-Use the tool provided in the installer-4.2.3/tools/ directory to find out the Ceph nodes that are pending for migration to LVM as Ceph volume.
-To execute the tool, use the command: - # cd /root/installer-4.2.3/tools python ceph_migration_status.py - b.
+Use the tool provided in the installer-4.4.3/tools/ directory to find out the Ceph nodes that are pending for migration to LVM as Ceph volume.
+To execute the tool, use the command:

+'''

+cd /root/installer-4.4.3/tools

+python ceph_migration_status.py

+'''

+- b.
 Move each Ceph node from simple to LVM mode by performing a remove storage operation followed by an add storage operation for each storage node.
 Ensure that Ceph is in HEALTH_OK state before initiating each add/remove storage operation.
-For Micropod, you can migrate the Ceph volume type by performing a replace controller operation for each controller node.

-As Ceph migration takes long time, take subsequent maintenance window for this activity.

-c.
-After the node has been migrated, use the ceph_migration_status.py tool to verify Ceph volume type is LVM.
-11. Execute cloud-sanity and ceph health check, to ensure that the cloud is completely up and running.
+For Micropod, you can migrate the Ceph volume type by performing a replace controller operation for each controller node. - As Ceph migration takes long time, take subsequent maintenance window for this activity. - c.
+After the node has been migrated, use the ceph_migration_status.py tool to verify Ceph volume type is LVM. - 11.
+Execute cloud-sanity and ceph health check, to ensure that the cloud is completely up and running.

-n case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
 For help and recovery, contact Cisco Support.